 What Is A Documentary Wedding Photographer?

-As well as capturing the key photographs of your day, such as the first kiss, documentary wedding photographers also look for the meaningful, inbetween moments when a couple and their guests are relaxed and not thinking about the camera because these are the moments that they feel make the best photographs.
+As well as capturing the key photographs of your day, such as the first kiss, documentary wedding photographers also look for the meaningful, inbetween moments when a couple and their guests are relaxed (or nervous…or laughing their head off…or bursting with pride…) and not thinking about the camera because these are the moments that make the best photographs.
 They are looking for emotional, humorous, quirky moments that pull on the heart strings or simply tell the story of your individual wedding day.
-Documentary wedding photographers know how to wait for the moments that make the best photographs and that tell a personal and beautiful story of your day.
-From pre-wedding nerves to the joy of saying “I do” or the hilarity of the drunken dancing at the end of the evening and everything in between, documentary wedding photographers tell your story in a truly authentic and natural manner.

 Capturing Real Moments